 She didn’t say a thing.

 Stomach-twisting dread coiled through Peter.
 “Uh…uh…I’m sure you’ll think of something.”
 The words sounded lame, even to him.
 Eun was always ready with solutions and answers.

 Bitefighter’s hologram materialized on the holo-pad, center-dashboard.
 He caught their attention with a wide wave and a giant smile, then instantiated his whiteboard and began writing on its surface with his cartoon finger.

 Mushrooms! it read.
 Feed em the good stuff!

-Bitefighter threw him a big ol’ cheese-grin, pantomiming two pistols and shooting Peter with both index fingers: You got it, partner!
+Bitefighter threw him a big ol’ cheese-grin, pantomiming two pistols and shooting twice with both index fingers: You got it, partner!

 Peter looked back at her.
-“Kora, they’ll outnumber you a hundred to one.”
+“You’ll be outnumbered.
+Like a hundred to one.”

 “Let me out, Peter.”

 Peter turned right, prompting Eun with a doubtful look.
 “Eun?”

 Peter stared at Dissona, who was swatting an attack-saucer out of the air.
 “Fuck,” he spat.
 “You never split your forces—that’s how people die!”